-During the year, the Fund entered into an interest rate collar contract.
-Under the contract, the Fund agrees with the counterparty to pay interest on a notional amount of \$26,400,000 on a quarterly basis until March 2026.
-Interest is calculated by reference to the agreed notional principal amount, and only payable if the 90 day BBSY rate falls below the floor strike rate of 2.87% (Fund to pay the counterparty the difference between rates) or the 90 day BBSY rate is above the cap strike rate of 3.45% (counterparty to pay the Fund the difference between rates).
+Under the existing collar contract, the Fund agrees with the counterparty to pay interest on a notional amount of \$26,400,000 on a quarterly basis until March 2026.
+Interest is calculated by reference to the agreed notional principal amount, and only payable if the 90-day BBSY rate falls below the floor strike rate of 2.87% (Fund to pay the counterparty the difference between rates) or the 90-day BBSY rate is above the cap strike rate of 3.45% (counterparty to pay the Fund the difference between rates).